 - Rose Read – Head of People and Culture at Brighton & Hove Albion Football Club

-A key element of the day was the Enterprise Group Challenge, working in teams students were tasked with creating an app that can be used to support young people within or outside of the school environment.
+A key element of the day was the Enterprise Group Challenge.
+Working in teams students were tasked with creating an app that can be used to support young people.

 Teams then gave a short presentation to explain the content and benefits of their app to a judging panel.

-Other activities included a carousel speed-networking activity where students were given the opportunity to meet female business mentors from American Express and other local businesses, to chat about their careers and motivations.
+Other activities included a carousel speed-networking activity where students were given the opportunity to meet female business mentors to chat about their careers and motivations.

 Lucy Fenwick, Vice President at American Express, said: “The programme aims to give the girls an insight into the world of business and enterprise and inspire them at a young age about potential career opportunities.
 It’s great to see how engaged and enthusiastic the students have been today and to help answer their questions about what doors are open to them in the future.”